Fishing Bottom Bouncers for Walleye

 Best baits and lures to use with bottom bouncers

 You can use various baits and lures with bottom bouncers.
 The most popular choices are live bait and spinners.
+The most popular bait are night crawlers.
 Here are some popular options:

 Live bait